magnusrodseth/disaster-tweets/assignment-2/README.md

 #### 4.2.1.
 Logistic regression

 For logistic regression, we performed a grid search to identify the optimal combination of hyperparameters.
 We considered varying levels of regularization strength by adjusting the `C` parameter.
-The type of penalization was alternated between `l1` and `l2` norms using the `penalty` parameter.
+The type of penalization was alternated between `l1` and `l2` using the `penalty` parameter.
 Additionally, different optimization algorithms were tested using the `solver` parameter, including `liblinear` and `saga`.
-The grid search cross-validated the model's performance for each combination to ensure robustness.
+The grid search cross-validated the model's performance for each combination.

-The accuracy obtained after hyperparameter tuning is **the same** as the accuracy from the initial logistic regression model, both being approximately 91.03%.
-The hyperparameter tuning process validated that the initial parameters used for logistic regression were indeed optimal (or very close to optimal) for this dataset, as the accuracy remained unchanged.
+The accuracy obtained after hyperparameter tuning (approximately 91.36%) is **slightly higher** than the accuracy from the initial logistic regression model, which was around 91.03%.
+In particular, it was the change of `C` and `lbfgs` parameter: from `C=1.0` to `C=2.0` and from `lbfgs` to `liblinear`.
+The hyperparameter tuning process for logistic regression managed to find a set of parameters that improved the model's accuracy slightly.
+This highlights the importance of such tuning processes.

 #### 4.2.2.
 Support Vector Machine (SVM)

 For the SVM, the regularization parameter `C` was adjusted to analyze the decision boundary.
 We explored different types of kernels using the `kernel` parameter, including `linear` and `rbf`.
 The coefficient for the kernel function, `gamma`, was also tuned, toggling between `scale` and `auto`.
-The grid search cross-validated the model's performance for each combination to ensure robustness.
+The grid search cross-validated the model's performance for each combination.

 The accuracy obtained after hyperparameter tuning (approximately 91.63%) is **slightly higher** than the accuracy from the initial SVM model, which was around 91.43%.
 In particular, it was the change of `kernel` parameter: from `linear` to `rbf`.
 The hyperparameter tuning process for SVM managed to find a set of parameters that improved the model's accuracy slightly.
 This highlights the importance of such tuning processes.

 ### 4.3.
 Explaining the reasoning behind the hyperparameter tuning

-...
+#### 4.3.1.
+Logistic regression

+- **Regularization (`C`)**.
+The hyperparameter `C` is the inverse of regularization strength.
+Smaller values of `C` indicate stronger regularization, which can prevent overfitting, but might also lead to underfitting if too strong.
+On the other hand, larger values of `C` mean weaker regularization, which might fit the training data more closely but risk overfitting.
+By tuning `C`, we aim to strike the right balance between underfitting and overfitting.

+- **Penalty (`penalty`)**.
+The `penalty` parameter specifies the type of regularization to be applied.
+The most common types are L1 and L2 regularization.
+L1 regularization can lead to some coefficients becoming exactly zero, effectively selecting a simpler model with fewer features.
+On the other hands, L2 regularization tends to shrink coefficients but not set them to zero.
+The choice between L1 and L2 can impact the model's performance and interpretability.

+- **Solver (`solver`)**.
+The `solver` parameter dictates the optimization algorithm to be used.
+Different solvers might converge at different rates and can have varying levels of accuracy, depending on the nature of the data and the problem.
+Some solvers work better with certain penalty types, making it important to consider the combination of `solver` and `penalty` when tuning the model.

+#### 4.3.2.
+Support Vector Machine (SVM)

+- **Regularization (`C`)**.
+Like in Logistic Regression, the `C` parameter in SVM controls the trade-off between obtaining a wider margin and classifying the training points correctly.
+A smaller `C` creates a wider margin, which might misclassify more points, while a larger `C` results in a narrower margin, making the model fit more closely to the training data.
+Adjusting `C` helps balance between overfitting (high variance) and underfitting (high bias).

+- **Kernel (`kernel`)**.
+The kernel trick allows SVM to create non-linear decision boundaries.
+The choice of kernel can significantly impact the model's performance.
+The `rbf` (Radial Basis Function) kernel, on the other hand, can create more complex, non-linear boundaries.

+- **Kernel Coefficient (`gamma`)**.
+Adjusting `gamma` can help control the shape and complexity of the decision boundary, impacting the model's generalization capability.

+In summary, hyperparameter tuning for both Logistic Regression and SVM involves adjusting key parameters that control model complexity, regularization, and the nature of the decision boundary.
+The goal is to find the optimal combination of hyperparameters that results in the best performance on unseen data, ensuring that the model is both accurate and generalizable.

 ## 5. Comparing modelling methods

+> TODO: Write a paragraph about the comparison of the modelling methods.

 ### 5.1.
 Selecting the modelling methods